sematext/docs/docs/experience/webvitals.md

 title: Web Vitals
 description: Gathering information about web vitals - essential site health metrics

-Supported by Chrome, the [Web Vitals](https://web.dev/vitals/) is a Google initiative to provide unified guidance for metrics that are crucial for delivering the best user experience for the web-based applications.
+Supported by Chrome, the [Web Vitals](https://web.dev/vitals/) is a Google initiative to provide unified guidance for metrics that are crucial for delivering the best user experience for websites and webapps.

 <img
   class="content-modal-image"